kkwong44/wordpuzzles/README.md

 * sys (module for System-specific parameters and function)
 * numpy (library for scientific computing with Python)
 * colorama (for producing colored terminal text)

+The reasons to use these libraries and modules are to perform specific tasks as listed below.
+* random method is use from the random library
+* The exit() method is use from the sys library to exit program cleanly
+* gspread is use to access Google Sheet
+* google.oauth2.service_account is use for Credentials
+* numpy is use for setting up the base values for the grids and update worksheet
+* colorama is use to make colour text on terminal
 ___

 ## Features
 At the beginning of the game, a validation process will be carried out to check the existence of the import spreadsheet.
 The game will terminate and exit the program with an error message if it can't find the file.
 When access to the spreadsheet is available then the player will be greeted with a short description and instruction about the game.

+*Example on Description and Instruction*

 ![Screenshot on Description](readme/screenshots/description.png)